Members of CMS England celebrate the 75th anniversary of the Society

 The England Society has promoted and joined in many ‘clan’ and Scottish occasions over the years and warmly welcomes members of other MacLeod Societies, their friends and relatives to all these gatherings.

 The Clan MacLeod Society of England has a small elected council of enthusiastic volunteers.
 There is an annual general meeting held on a Saturday in April followed by lunch and socialising.
 In today’s busy times, the opportunities for get-togethers are limited: the committee will be happy to consider any ideas for social activities.
 In recent years, there have been whisky tastings, Christmas dinners, Burns Night meetings, and trips to support the Scotland rugby team!

-Our message on this page is simple: If you are a MacLeod (however spelt) by descent or marriage, or are a member of one of the Clan Septs, and live in England, Wales, the Isle of Man or the Channel Islands, you are eligible for membership of the Clan MacLeod Society of England and through this membership of the world wide Organisation upon which, to coin a phrase, ‘the sun never sets’.
+Our message on this page is simple: if you are a MacLeod (however spelt) by descent or marriage, or are a member of one of the Clan Septs, and live in England, Wales, the Isle of Man, or the Channel Islands, you are eligible for membership of the Clan MacLeod Society of England.
+As a member, you are then part of the worldwide organisation upon which, to coin a phrase, ‘the sun never sets’.

 If you would like to join us on one of our activities, start to reclaim your heritage, or just find out a bit more, please get in touch – contact any member of the Clan MacLeod Society of England Committee, listed below, and we will be delighted to have a chat.